 Absentee Ballots & Voting

 Absentee Ballots are available for individuals who will not be able to attend their regular polling location during an election.
-It is important to know that absentee voters must also be registered voters (see registration information on this page).
-The first step to obtaining an absentee ballot is request an Absentee Ballot by going to the MyVote Wisconsin Website or to complete an Application for Absentee Ballot (PDF) and return it to the Clerk's Office via email or by bringing it to Village Hall.
+It is important to know that absentee voters must also be registered voters.
+The first step to obtaining an absentee ballot is by requesting an absentee ballot by going to the MyVote Wisconsin Website or to complete an Application for Absentee Ballot (PDF) and return it to the Clerk's Office via email or by bringing it to Village Hall.

 Absentee ballots, which are available approximately three weeks prior to the election, are either mailed to the voter or completed in person at Village Hall.
 Questions regarding absentee ballots should be directed to the Village Clerk's office at 414-371-3050.